cobalthq/cobalt-api-docs/cobaltApiDocs/content/assets.md

 `title`        | The title of the asset
 `description`  | A description of the asset `asset_type`   | api, cloud_config, external_network, internal_network, mobile, web, web_plus_api, web_plus_mobile
+`url`          | The links.ui.url will redirect an authorized user to this asset in the Cobalt platform

 <aside class="success">